KunLinTsai24/Azure-Power-BI--NYC-Taxi-Analysis/README.md

 * **Demand by Day of Week**:

   * Used bar charts to reveal that Fridays experience the highest demand.
-  * Action: Allocate more taxis and drivers on Fridays to meet increased demand.
+  * Recommendation: Allocate more taxis and drivers on Fridays to meet increased demand.

 * **Demand by Borough**:

   * Illustrated that Manhattan has the highest demand using bar charts.
-  * Strategy: Optimize taxi availability in Manhattan to maximize revenue opportunities.
+  * Recommendation: Optimize taxi availability in Manhattan to maximize revenue opportunities.

 * **Trip Type by Month**:

   * Presented line charts showing that street hail trips consistently surpass dispatch trips by about 50,000 each month.
-  * Consideration: Enhance street hail services while exploring opportunities to grow dispatch services.
+  * Recommendation: Enhance street hail services while exploring opportunities to grow dispatch services.

 ![](https://github.com/KunLinTsai24/NYC-Taxi-Analysis/blob/main/img/demand.png)
 ---